Mikaela Shiffrin second to rival Petra Vhlova at at Zagreb World Cup slalom

 Slovakian has won four of the five slalom events contested on the World Cup

-At this point, Petra Vlhova might deserve the patent to Pat Riley’s trademarked “three-peat” phrase even more than the NBA mogul.
+At this point, Petra Vlhova might deserve the patent to Pat Riley’s trademarked “three-peat” phrase even more than the NBA icon.

 With the win, Vlhova extended her slalom lead for the 2021-2022 season, having won four of the five races so far this season.
-She has 480 points, with Shiffrin (340) and Liensberger (262) in second and third, respectively.
-The only time the Slovakian has not finished atop the podium this season was when she was second behind Shiffrin in Killington Nov.
-28. She’s won the last two slaloms this season after her victory in Lienz, meaning she could get another “three-peat” if she wins on Jan.
-8 in Kranjska Gora, the next stop on the World Cup.
+She has 480 points, with Shiffrin (340) and Liensberger (262) in second and third.
+The only time the Slovakian has not finished atop the podium this season was when she was second behind Shiffrin in Killington, Vermont, Nov.
+28. She’s won the last two slaloms this season after her victory in Lienz, Austria, meaning she could get another “three-peat” if she wins on Jan.
+8 in Kranjska Gora, Slovenia, the next stop on the World Cup.

 When asked how she mentally approached the pressure of defending her title and continuing her slalom superiority, she said, “In my mind was just to focus on my skiing — to ski clean out of the gate because I knew a lot of girls had problems.
 So, (the) main goal for me was to be over on the gate and let (my) skis go.”